pratyaksh1610/pratyaksh1610/README.md

 - 🤝 I'm always ready to have new experiences , meet new people and learn new things , creating a valuable product for the community.

-- ❤ I have a keen interest towards Competitive Programming and learning new technologies.
+- ❤ I have a keen interest towards Android developent and learning new technologies.

 <!-- - 🌱 I am currently exploring Android Development and contributing to open source :heart: -->